Thursday, August 29, 2024

 After lunching in the deliciously warm sun we scooted back down to click into our skis at the top of the entrance coolie.

-Brady dropped first into the steep soft snow.
-On such a low tide year, the rock step at the choke wasn't covered and required a down climb or huck.
+Brady skied first into the steep soft snow.
+On this low tide year, the rock step at the choke wasn't covered and required a down climb or huck.

 Photo: Brady Deal